Belisarius: Campaign

-When Belisarius was 40 mi away from Carthage, he knew the Vandals would be near at this point and that they would act before he could reach Carthage, but he was not aware of the location and wanted to gather information of his situation first.
+When Belisarius was 40 mi away from Carthage, he knew the Vandals would be near and that they would act before he could reach Carthage, but he was not aware of the location and wanted to gather information first.
 Part of the rearguard encountered a Vandal force sent ahead by Gelimer, which gave Belisarius the knowledge that at least some Vandal troops were behind his own force.
-His journey now became increasingly dangerous as the fleet had to sail around Cape Bon and the road curved inland so it became impossible to rapidly evacuate, which he could have done at any time he wanted until this point.
-Belisarius ordered Archelaus and the naval commander Calonymus remain at a distance of at least 22 mi from Carthage.
+His journey now became increasingly dangerous, as the fleet had to sail around Cape Bon and the road curved inland, so it became impossible to rapidly evacuate, which he could have done at any time he wanted until then.
+Belisarius ordered Archelaus and the naval commander, Calonymus, to remain at a distance of at least 22 mi from Carthage.
 He advanced on land with about 18,000 men himself.
 Soon he would encounter Gelimer at Ad Decimum.